Updated January 2021

-WA ScamNet has received reports about three websites claiming to sell discounted second-hand farm machinery with products paid for but not delivered.
+WA ScamNet has received reports about websites claiming to sell discounted second-hand farm machinery with products paid for but not delivered.
 Consumers have reported losing money to the following dodgy sites:

 - AU Heavy Machinery www.auheavymachinery.com